Pinwheel Galaxy: Companion galaxies

 M101 has six prominent companion galaxies: NGC 5204, NGC 5474, NGC 5477, NGC 5585, UGC 8837 and UGC 9405.
 As stated above, the gravitational interaction between it and its satellites may have spawned its grand design pattern.
 The galaxy has probably distorted the second-listed companion.
 The list comprises most or all of the M101 Group.

 Supernovae and luminous red nova

-Four internal supernovae have been recorded:
+Six supernovae have been recorded in M101: